-One can also use a simple phenomenological approach to obtain an estimate of solar variations on climate since 1900.
-These methods yield a range of 36-50% for the percentage of temperature rise since 1900 due to the increase in solar activity.
+A simple phenomenological approach allows one to obtain an estimate of solar variations on climate since 1900.
+[14] This yields a range of 36-50% for the percentage of temperature rise since 1900 due to the increase in solar activity.
+For additional discussion see reference 14.

-How does this fit with Hurrell's claim that "nearly all of the cooling in the northwest Atlantic and the warming across Europe and downstream over Eurasia since the mid-1970s results from changes in the NAO"?
-The answer depends on whether there is a relationship between solar activity and the NAO, and this is unknown.
+How this estimate fits with Hurrell's claim that "nearly all of the cooling in the northwest Atlantic and the warming across Europe and downstream over Eurasia since the mid-1970s results from changes in the NAO depends on whether there is a relationship between solar activity and the NAO, and this is unknown.